Yeshiva Students and Army Service

 Why do most yeshiva students not serve in the Israeli army?

 The Aish Rabbi Replies

 First we have to define a Jewish army.

-The Torah itself provides military exemption to all those who are afraid of battle.
-The Talmud explains this refers to people who are afraid that because of their sins, they may not be protected in war.
+The Torah provides military exemption to those who are afraid of battle, which the Talmud explains refers to people who are afraid that their spiritual standing may not be sufficient to protect them in war.

-The other thing we need to understand is what is a "yeshiva"?
-It is NOT a place for sitting around, drinking coffee, and shmoozing all day.
+We also need to understand what is a "yeshiva"?
+It is NOT a place for sitting around and shmoozing.
 Rather it is a place for delving into the historical, ethical and spiritual roots of the Jewish people.
-Then, just as research scholars in a university, these men develop new, creative ways of addressing society's issues and problems.
-This is achieved through communal leadership and activism, and by fulfilling the Jewish mission of being a universal role model, a light unto the nations.
+Then, just as research scholars in a university, these students develop new, creative ways of addressing society's issues and problems.
+This is achieved through communal leadership and activism, and by fulfilling the Jewish mission of being an ethical role model, a light unto the nations.

-Having said all that, it is important to note that today many fine yeshiva students do serve the in army, with the ideal of maximizing their national service in a combination of Torah studies and military duty.
-There are flourishing programs for yeshiva students including Nahal Haredi, Hesder (www.youtube.com/watch?v=CLWPJGFvuT8), and Machal (www.aishmachal.com/).
+Having said all that, it is important to note that today many fine yeshiva students do serve the in army, with the ideal of national service that combines Torah studies and military duty.
+There are flourishing programs for yeshiva students including Nahal Haredi, Hesder, and Machal programs.